Robert F. Kennedy Jr.: Environmental Attorney and Activist

 Biography

-Kennedy Jr. has dedicated much of his career to environmental advocacy.
-His role as chief prosecuting attorney at Riverkeeper and a senior attorney at the Natural Resources Defense Council was instrumental in efforts to rejuvenate the Hudson River and address broader environmental challenges.
-These initiatives have established him as a key figure in environmental law and activism.
+Throughout his career, Kennedy Jr. has been a tireless advocate for environmental causes.
+He played a pivotal role as the chief prosecuting attorney at Riverkeeper and was a senior attorney for the Natural Resources Defense Council.
+His work at these organizations focused on the restoration of the Hudson River and other environmental protection initiatives, establishing him as a leader in environmental law and policy.

 Current Place of Work